lovehumanity/lovehumanity.github.io/_pages/Donate.md

 Below is my Patreon page.
 You will however need to create an account to be able to donate to me.

+Please whatever you do, DO NOT DONATE ME LARGE SUMS OF MONEY, I only need enough to sustain this blog.

 <https://www.patreon.com/stchristopher>